Bair Hugger Warming Blanket Lawsuits

 Ruth Childers claimed that use of a Bair Hugger device gave her an antibiotic-resistant infection following knee replacement surgery in 2013.
 She had to have her leg amputated above the knee.
 She is seeking $1 million in damages.

-FDA Is Aware of Infection Concerns
+FDA Was Aware of Infection Concerns

-The U.S. Food and Drug Administration (FDA) has received hundreds of adverse event reports, including multiple reports about patient deaths, relating to Bair Hugger devices since 2013.
+The U.S. Food and Drug Administration (FDA) received hundreds of adverse event reports, including multiple reports about patient deaths, relating to Bair Hugger devices since 2013.

 In August 2017, the FDA said it was aware of infection concerns with the blankets.
 But the agency recommended that health care providers continue using them.